-- Combine all the ingredients except egg yolk and sesame seeds and mix well.
+- Combine all the ingredients and mix well.
 Leave to rest for at least 30 minutes.

 - Take the dough patties out of the fridge and roll each patty out into a thin circle sheet using a rolling pin.
 Roll on one side only and never flip the dough.

 - Divide the filling between each circle evenly.

 - Bring two opposite sides together making a triangle.
 Pinch the corners.
 Then bring the bottom part and pinch together again.
 (Refer to picture guide for visual help.)